Bandits part of area history

 A couple of other incidents that took place in the area indicate that James may have passed through southwest Minnesota a couple of times.
 One incident involved a burial site in Section 22, again in Lucas Township.
-In 1876 three strangers camped on a hillside for several days and when they left, neighbors found a fresh grave.
-These neighbors believed that Frank and Jesse James were the strangers and that they stayed with their wounded comrade and buried him after his death.
+In 1876 three strangers camped on a hillside for several days, and when they left, neighbors found a fresh grave.
+These neighbors believed that Frank and Jesse James were the strangers and that they stayed with their wounded comrade, burying him after his death.
 They believed this tied in with the time period after the Northfield raid in which the James brothers disappeared for several weeks to reappear in South Dakota.

 It is interesting to note that many of the villains of the 1870s came from fairly well-to-do, normal families.
 Some had fathers who were prosperous farmers (Bill Doolin); others came from ministerial backgrounds (Jesse and Frank James) or store owners (Butch Cassidy).
-At anywhere between the ages of 14-20, restlessness overtook them, and they headed West seeking adventure and excitement.
+At anywhere between the ages of 14 and 20, restlessness overtook them, and they headed West, seeking adventure and excitement.
 Some started their crime sprees early, as soon as they linked up with already established gangs.
 Others worked as cowboys, deputies or marshals before turning to the more lucrative and exciting life of crime.

 Sources: “Bandits Get $4,500 in Raid This Morning,” Marshall News Messenger, Jan.
 3, 1933; Article by Mrs. Harold Hook, Centennial History of Lyon County, 1970.